gear-tech/gear-js/api/README.md

 </details>

 ### Read state of program

-To read state of the program you must have `.meta.wasm` file of that program.
+To read the state of the program you must have a .meta.wasm file of that program.

 <details>
 <summary>Example</summary>